shetabit/php-simple-zip-exctractor/README.md

 # php-simple-zip-exctractor
-a lightweight PHP script that allows you to upload and extract a ZIP file to a designated directory on your server.
+A lightweight PHP script that allows you to upload and extract a ZIP file to a designated directory on your server.
 It includes built-in authentication to ensure only authorized users can access this functionality.

 Benefits: